Your landlord broke the law. Claim up to 24 months’ rent back.

 Landlord continued to rent property while subject to a banning order.
 Maximum award: 24 months (the full cap).

-From 1 May 2026, failure to register on the Landlord Database is a new ground for an RRO under the Renters' Rights Act 2025.
+Since 1 May 2026, failure to register on the Landlord Database is a new ground for an RRO under the Renters' Rights Act 2025.

 Rent Repayment Order Guide